ZusorCode/retropie-swf-emulator/README.md

 # SWF player addon for retropie
 How to install:
+The simplest way is to simply run the `autosetup.sh`

 Install gnash using `sudo apt-get gnash`

 Then change the path to the roms in the `es_systems.cfg` to the path where you will store your `.swf` files.